 JoPierre Davis, Outreach and Recruitment Coordinator

 A San Francisco native, JP attended Balboa High School in the city’s Excelsior District.
-Upon graduation he went on to attend The University Of Hawaii Manoa on a full athletic scholarship and earned his BA in Political Science.
+Upon graduation, he attended The University Of Hawaii at Manoa on a full athletic scholarship and earned his BA in Political Science.
 Wanting to reach the youth and mentor young adults JP decided to get involved with the SFCC over a year ago and hasn’t looked back.
 A lover of art, music and sports, JP looks to pull young adults off the streets and inspire SFCC Corpsmembers through his life’s story.

 (415) 928-7322 x 1009